hussamh10/hussamh10.github.io/index.md

 prospective graduate student.
 I am currently working on Cyber Security and Machine Learning at TPI Lab in LUMS.

-I like tinker with python and solve problems using automation.
+I like tinkering with python and solving problems using automation.
 I enjoy reading books and watching football.

 My interests include Machine Learning, Computer Vision, Security and Privacy.